This section explains the core concepts behind OpenPERouter and how it integrates with your network infrastructure.

 - OpenPERouter learns the route via the BGP session

-- OpenPERouter translates the route to an EVPN Type 5 route
+- OpenPERouter translates the route to an L3VPN route

-- The EVPN route is advertised to the fabric with the local VTEP as the next hop
+- The VPN route is advertised to the fabric with the local router as the next hop

 Route Reception (Fabric → Host) #